This article was last reviewed and updated on June 23, 2019.

 The nasopharynx is lined by cells called squamous cells.
 These cells form a barrier on the surface of the nasopharynx called the epithelium.
 The tissue below the epithelium is called stroma.
 Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.

-Nasopharyngeal carcinoma is a type of cancer (a malignant tumour) that develops from the squamous cells in the epithelium.
-This tumour is also called non-keratinizing squamous cell carcinoma because unlike squamous cells in other parts of the body, the cancer cells do not produce large amount of a protein called keratin.
+Nasopharyngeal carcinoma is a type of cancer that develops from the squamous cells in the epithelium.
+This tumour is also called non-keratinizing squamous cell carcinoma because unlike squamous cells in other parts of the body, the cancer cells do not undergo a process called keratinization.

 Most cases of nasopharyngeal carcinoma are associated with a virus known as Epstein-Barr virus (EBV) which infects the squamous cells and causes them to change into cancer cells.